UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

     It shows all lines that start with an uppercase character.

-## Exercise x: practice regular expressions
+## Exercise 3: practice regular expressions

 ???- question "For teachers"